unimarkup/specification/markup/blocks/enclosed/README.md

 Attributes may be set directly after the start keyword without any whitespace between.

+An enclosed block must be taken as plain text paragraph, if the end keyword is not found at the end of input, or if the outer block in a nested or indented context closes.

 **Type:** All enclosed block elements are part of the `enclosed-block` type.